-With over 5 billion people worldwide connected to the internet today, it’s not hard to see why website development and maintenance has become one of the fastest-growing industries.
+With over 5 billion people worldwide connected to the internet today, it’s not hard to see why website development and maintenance have become one of the fastest-growing industries.

 More and more companies create a website for their businesses to boost brand awareness, promote their products, and engage consumers.
-According to a Clutch study, 64% of small and midsize businesses (SMBs) own a website and among SMBs without a website, 58% plan to build one.
+According to a study, around 70% of small and midsize businesses (SMBs) have a website.

 The fact that the Internet has become a resource for news, information, and entertainment also demands a professional business website.
 Both small and large businesses should realise the importance of having a website to reap its many benefits.

 If you want to build a website but don’t know how to get started, hiring a web development agency like 2Stallions is the easiest route to take.
 However, learning the web development and maintenance basics can help you understand better how websites work.

 Did you know that the first website went live in 1992?
 Between now and the early ‘90s, the website development process has evolved massively.